Finiteness theorems for the Picard objects of an algebraic stack: Appendix: Cohomology and base change for stacks

 \begin{sousdefi}[\cite{Abramovich_Olsson_Vistoli_Tame_Stacks} 3.1] Let $S$ be a scheme and let $\X\fleche S$ be a locally finitely presented algebraic stack over $S$ with finite inertia.
 Let $\pi : \X \fleche X$ be its Keel-Mori moduli space.
 We say that $\X$ is tame if the functor $\pi_* : \Qcoh(\X) \fleche \Qcoh(X)$ is exact. \end{sousdefi}

+The tameness condition can be stated in terms of automorphism groups of geometric points.
+More precisely, a stack $\X \to S$ as above is tame if and only if the automorphism group scheme of any geometric point is linearly reductive (\cite{Abramovich_Olsson_Vistoli_Tame_Stacks}~3.2).
+If $\X$ is a Deligne-Mumford stack, this means that the order of the automorphism group of any geometric point is prime to the characteristic of the corresponding field.
 We also recall that the class of tame stacks is stable under arbitrary base change (\cite{Abramovich_Olsson_Vistoli_Tame_Stacks}~3.4) and that if $\X$ is tame then forming its moduli space commutes with any base change (\cite{Abramovich_Olsson_Vistoli_Tame_Stacks}~3.3).

 \begin{souslem} With the notations and assumptions of~\ref{def_tame}, let $\Fc$ be a quasi-coherent sheaf on $\X$ and let $\Nc$ be a quasi-coherent sheaf on $X$.
 Then the natural morphism

 is an isomorphism.
 In particular, if $\Fc$ is flat over $S$, then so is $\pi_*\Fc$. \end{souslem} \begin{demo} We use more or less the same argument as in the proof of~\cite{Abramovich_Olsson_Vistoli_Tame_Stacks}~3.3~(b).
 Since the question is local on $X$ for the \'etale topology, we can assume that $X$ is an affine scheme.
 The statement is obvious if $\Nc$ is free.
 In the general case, let $\Qc_1\fleche \Qc_0 \fleche \Nc \fleche 0$ be a free presentation of $\Nc$.
 Then we have a commutative diagram with exact rows (since $\pi_*$ is exact):